eypsrcnuygr/Enumerable-Methods/README.md

 Every method has been tested on hashes, arrays and ranges to mirror the behaviour of the methods they were modelled from.

+And We have created a spec folder that is responsible for the tests and for all methods mentioned above tested with an array.

 ## Built With

 * Ruby
 * Rubocop
+* Rspec

 ## Live Demo